satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 or servers may indeed allow standardization of analysis environments and replication of analyses for every publication.

-Including data with an article enables readers and reviewers to only evaluate the quality, relevance, and robustness of the data used by the authors of a study, but also to determine generalizable the results of the study are or whether it is tightly coupled to this particular data
+Including data with an article enables readers and reviewers to not only evaluate the quality, relevance, and robustness of the data used by the authors of a study, but also to determine generalizable the results of the study are or whether it is tightly coupled to this particular data